Regenerative economics: Principles

 Regenerative economics works to strengthen of the world's systems by systemic issues, driving innovation, and learning.

 Regenerative finance

-Regenerative finance is an approach to investing that builds on sustainable finance to promote ecological health, social well-being, and economic resilience in accordance with principles of regenerative economics.
+Regenerative finance (ReFi) is an approach to investing that builds on sustainable finance to promote ecological health, social well-being, and economic resilience in accordance with principles of regenerative economics.
 This approach often includes, but is not limited to, the use of decentralized finance.

 Sustainability goals

 Regenerative economists believe the most important ways to achieve sustainability are to restructure the economy and to create a widespread culture that promotes sustainable activity and cooperation.
 Unlike more conventional approaches to conservation and sustainability, it focuses less on mitigating the effects of human activity and more on changing human behavior to minimize impact.
 Specifically, it states there needs to be a focus not only in addressing systematic problems but also to strengthen human and ecological wellbeing.
 Transforming the economic system to become more sustainable requires more than just reallocating the money supply or strengthening the roles of financial regulators; it involves challenging the socio-ecological system: concentration of resources, transparency of financial systems, governance structures, and the health of the planet.